-What will happen if I drop a pumping session?
+What will happen to my milk supply if I drop a pumping session?

 The thing is, you never know what’s going to happen as far as supply goes when you drop a pumping session until you drop it (and sometimes, you don’t really know until a few weeks later) – it could go down, it could stay the same, or it could even increase.

 So how to decide to drop a pump when you don’t know what it will do to your supply?
 I put together the below flowchart based on my experience (my own and what I learned from reading exclusive pumping message boards for over a year).